Muchi Muchi Pork!: Development

 Muchi Muchi Pork! is notable for its unique art style.
 The character design was done by Kazuhiko Kawasaki who is known for illustrating "plump, cutesy women".
-His art style is very evident in the game as it exclusively features overweight human/pig hybrid girls as playable characters.
+His art style is evident in the game as it exclusively features overweight human/pig hybrid girls as playable characters.

 Version 1.01

 This is a revised version of the original arcade release (version 1.00).
 In this version: